matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Filter/ColumnCallbackDeleteRow.md

 ColumnCallbackDeleteRow
 =======================

-Delete all rows for which a callback returns true.
+Deletes all rows for which a callback returns true.

-// TODO: modify

 **Basic usage example**